Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The text is double-spaced; uses a 12-point Arial font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points,...
+• The text is double-spaced; in 12-point Times New Roman font; and all illustrations, figures, and tables are placed within the text at the appropriate points.

 • The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.